kamilkisiela/apollo-angular/website/docs/get-started.md

 Now that you've learned how to fetch data with Apollo Angular, you're ready to dive deeper into creating more complex queries and mutations.
 After this section, we recommend moving onto:

-- [Queries](./queries.md): Learn how to fetch queries with arguments and dive deeper into configuration options..
+- [Queries](./data/queries.md): Learn how to fetch queries with arguments and dive deeper into configuration options..
-- [Mutations](./mutations.md): Learn how to update data with mutations and when you'll need to update the Apollo cache.
+- [Mutations](./data/mutations.md): Learn how to update data with mutations and when you'll need to update the Apollo cache.
+- [Apollo Client API](https://www.apollographql.com/docs/react/api/core/ApolloClient/): Sometimes, you'll need to access the client directly like we did in our plain JavaScript example above.
+Visit the API reference for a full list of options.